fearnlj01/DocTest/Linux Guide.md

 **19)**
 Type/ Copy and hit **Enter**.

 `tmux new -s nadeko`

-**^this will create a new session named “nadeko”** `(you can replace “nadeko” with anything you prefer and remember its your session name) so you can run the bot in background without having to keep running PuTTY in the background.`

 `cd NadekoBot/src/NadekoBot/`
+**^this will create a new session named “nadeko”** *(you can replace “nadeko” with anything you prefer and remember its your session name)* so you can run the bot in background without having to keep running PuTTY in the background.

 **20)**
 `dotnet run --configuration Release`